MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

             m_AppWindow.Changed += AppWindow_Changed;

             // Check to see if customization is supported.
+            // The method returns true on Windows 10 since Windows App SDK 1.2, and on all versions
-            // Currently only supported on Windows 11. if (AppWindowTitleBar.IsCustomizationSupported())
+            // of Windows App SDK on Windows 11. if (AppWindowTitleBar.IsCustomizationSupported())
             {
                 var titleBar = m_AppWindow.TitleBar;